Menstrual cups as safe and effective as pads and tampons

-The severity of your period pain isn't just down to chance.
+The severity of your period cramps isn't just down to chance.
 Lifestyle factors like weight and smoking also play a role.
 "It is important for those who smoke to try to stop, as this is thought to increase the likelihood of experiencing period pain," says Mackay.
 Quitting smoking is one of the best things you can do for your health and there's plenty of support available from your pharmacist to help you stop for good.

 Book a stop smoking consultation

 Want to quit smoking?
 Book a smoking cessation appointment with your local pharmacist today.

 Does exercise help period cramps?